 PCS Family Requirements

-The PCS admissions process is designed to insure like-mindedness among the families, to promote unity in the application of Biblical principals of parenting and education, and to protect the mission of PCS for the families currently enrolled.
+The PCS admissions process is designed to ensure like-mindedness among the families, to promote unity in the application of Biblical principles of parenting and education, and to protect the mission of PCS for the families currently enrolled.

 To be considered a candidate for application to PCS, families must meet all of the following:

 Both parents are professing evangelical Christians, active in a local protestant church, desiring a classical Christian, college preparatory education for their children in a morally protected environment, and committed to evangelizing their children in the Christian faith.

 Parents are actively protecting their children from extensive knowledge of worldly concepts that threaten the appropriate moral naiveté of childhood.
 The children’s familiarity with worldly issues is similar to, not greater than, that of the existing PCS student body.

 Parents understand and agree with the classical Christian educational philosophy of PCS as presented in Recovering the Lost Tools of Learning by Douglas Wilson.